Pikes Peak Jeep Tour

 We get asked this a lot.
 Yes,

 Pikes Peak Highway is safe.
-The rangers and road crew will close areas they feel are not safe.
+The rangers and road crew will close areas if they feel it is not safe.

 That said, your safety is our first priority.
 Our guides know this mountain and have driven in all weather conditions.
 They know when